-Lease liability and ROU asset have been separately presented in the Balance Sheet and lease payments have been classified as financing cash flows.
+"Lease liability" and "Right of Use" asset have been separately presented in the Balance Sheet and lease payments have been classified as financing cash flows

-Company as a lessor
+Group as a lessor

-Leases for which the Company is a lessor is classified as finance or operating lease.
-Leases in which the Company does not transfer substantially all the risks and rewards incidental to ownership of an asset are classified as operating leases.
+Leases for which the Group is a lessor is classified as finance or operating lease.
+Leases in which the Group does not transfer substantially all the risks and rewards incidental to ownership of an asset are classified as operating leases.
 Rental income arising is accounted for on a straight-line basis over the lease terms.
 Initial direct costs incurred in negotiating and arranging an operating lease are added to the carrying amount of the leased asset and recognised over the lease term on the same basis as rental income.
 Contingent rents are recognised as revenue in the period in which they are earned.